-Revisions to regulations or programs to be considered may include: Additional revisions to regulations or programs that may be considered as the Plan is implemented in Tysons include:
+Revisions to regulations or programs to be considered may include:

-- Specific urban design guidelines to augment the guidelines contained in the Plan - Revisions to the development review process, such as providing concurrent processing of rezonings with site plans - Transportation demand management programs - Acceptance by VDOT of new urban street sections for roadways - Evaluating and monitoring the performance of the transportation system (i.e., achievement of trip reduction goals) - Transfer of development rights or similar mechanism - Public Facilities Manual requirements (e.g., stormwater management) Additional amendments to the Public Facilities Manual (PFM) - Establishment of a tree canopy goal, based on analysis of existing tree cover
+- Specific urban design guidelines to augment the guidelines contained in the Plan - Revisions to the development review process, such as providing concurrent processing of rezonings with site plans - Transportation demand management programs - Acceptance by VDOT of new urban street sections for roadways - Evaluating and monitoring the performance of the transportation system (i.e., achievement of trip reduction goals) - Transfer of development rights or similar mechanism - Public Facilities Manual requirements (e.g., stormwater management) - Establishment of a tree canopy goal, based on analysis of existing tree cover development activity that might otherwise not occur.
+Public infrastructure investments, such as a park or transit system, improve the development climate of an area and make it more attractive for private investment.
+By using public investments strategically, Fairfax County can reinforce and leverage private sector investments that achieve the vision of the Tysons Plan.